Loading please wait

 Try an activity or get started for free

-In this worksheet, students will be asked to resolve problems related to direct proportion.
+In this worksheet, students will be asked to resolve problems related to direct proportion with indices.

 Worksheet Overview